vivekk16/vivekk16/README.md

 - 🎓 I'm currently pursuing my Master's degree in Computer and Information Technology from Purdue University

-- 🔭 My current Research Areas are Kubernetes Scheduler and eBPF Service Mesh
+- 🔭 My current Research Areas are Kubernetes Scheduler and eBPF based Service Mesh

 - 👨🏻‍💻 As a Graduate Professional at Purdue's Rosen Center for Advanced Computing, I’m currently working on AnvilGPT and PurdueGPT